 Harvest VISTA Program

-Our Harvest VISTA program acts as an incubator and catalyst, utilizing a team of AmeriCorps VISTA embedded in local food system organizations across the county to serve marginalized and underserved communities.
+Our Harvest VISTA program acts as an incubator and catalyst, utilizing a team of AmeriCorps members with the VISTA program embedded in local food system organizations across the county to serve marginalized and underserved communities.
 While serving at their host sites, Harvest VISTA members build and strengthen capacity for gleaning and produce recovery, as well as for local food systems.
 The produce recovery and gleaning programs focus on increasing access to local, fresh produce at the farm level, from urban fruit tree share programs in Salt Lake City to independent farm partnerships in Boston.
 The food system programs improve on existing models and create new ones, such as a grocery delivery program in Atlanta developed in the wake of COVID-19.

 Harvest VISTA members create new opportunities for produce collection, volunteer recruitment, gleaning and gardening.
 By design, specific activities vary by location to meet community needs and available resources.
 Harvest VISTAs develop relationships with local growers, recruit new volunteers, build effective transportation networks and identify necessary resources to make these new programs successful and sustainable.
 They benefit from professional development opportunities, mentorship, monthly cohort meetings and trainings provided by Harvest Against Hunger and the AmeriCorps VISTA program.